bbauska/meta-html-css-in-depth/readme.md

 you will create and test a form by yourself.

-In the final part of the module (1), you will learn about <i>media elements</i> and you&apos;ll learn how to embed video and audio on a web page.
+In the final part of the module (1), you will learn about <i>media elements</i> and how to embed video and audio on a web page.

 After completing this module (1), you should be able to: